oracle-livelabs/developer/dev-ai-app-dev-energyutilities/user-story/user-story.md

     ![Select Nina Wright](./images/nina-wright.png =50%x*)

 2. Opening Nina Wright’s profile displays her patient history details.
-Within a few seconds, the AI automatically generates recommendations.
+Within a few seconds, the AI automatically generates a suggested action.
 In this case, the system evaluates the profile and assigns it to “high risk” with explanations outlining key risk factors.

     This supplier has: